glyh/on_pal/language/syntax.md

 # Built-in containers

 # Brackets denote homongenious, while braces denote heterogeneous
-[abc: "foo", def: "bar"] # we have growable homongeneous map
+[abc: "foo", def: "bar"] # we have growable homongeneous table
 # it should be note that, this is just the short form for:
 [:abc => "foo", :def => "bar"]
 # just as in elixir, and yes we have atoms like elixir(or keyword in clojure)